 George Boukas of the infamous Temple Bar in Midtown Detroit has seen a thing or two.
 He first stepped through the door at four years old.
 Subsequently, life took him elsewhere, but he came back when he realized the family business was his calling.
 The place

 Lafayette Coney Island: One of the prerequisite, line out the door, late night coney shops that every Detrotier has eaten at once and every tourist needs to step inside of on their travels through the city.
+We get the details with Regina Gaines.

-Scott Rutterbush: Why Woodward, Why Detroit, Why Wine?
+Scott Rutterbush: Why

 You know where 8 Mile is, but 8 miles from where?
 That would be the Point of Origin Marker in Downtown’s Campus Martius.
 In 1805, when Augustus Woodward laid out Detroit’s spanking-new city plan, he climbed a giant rock at the highest point in the